Proven-Paradox/shaper-system/Handbook.md

 #### Sanctuary Ward
 When you place a [Ward](#ward) on an ally that corresponds to their Elemental weakness(es), they become no longer weak to that Element while the Ward is in place.

-#### Siege Fighter
-If you have not moved between the beginning of your previous Turn and your current Turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).

 #### Spell Sniper
 If you have not moved between the beginning of your previous Turn and your current Turn, the range of any spell you cast increases by one Square.